anglyan/anglyan.github.io/docs/research/machine.md

 Over the past years I have been exploring how machine learning and AI can be leveraged for materials synthesis and microelectronics.

-## Applications to materials and manufacturing
+## Evaluating the potential of AI for materials synthesis and manufacturing

-In the context of materials, I am very interested in how we can develop new methodologies that can help accelerate materials synthesis and its transition to manufacturing.

-I am exploring the following ideas:

-- Developing self-driving tools that integrate in-situ characterization techniques with algorithms to help optimize materials towards a specific goal.
-I have focused primarily on atomic layer deposition, since it is an ideal model system to explore inorganic materials and it is heavily used in semiconductor processing.
+Given the wealth of techniques currently available, from traditional machine learning approaches to reasoning large language models, we need to develop a better understanding of how these can be applied to accelerate both process optimization and materials synthesis.

+### Integrating AI agents with thin film deposition tools

+From an experimental standpoint, I am very interested in understanding how to integrate various flavors of AI models with thin film growth techniques and in-situ characterization techniques.
+My technique of choice so far has been atomic layer deposition, where we have the ability to design custom software to bridge the gap between AI agents built on top of reasoning language models, and the hardware used to control ALD processes.

+### Exploring how to use AI in conjunction with metrology tools

+Can we make the most of the information provided by metrology tools currently used in areas such as semiconductor industry?
+How much information can we extract from the data that we acquire as part of existing characterization workflows?
-- Exploring how we can use metrology tools to predict process optimization and process transfer across tools and processing techniques.
-The use of metrology tools during synthesis and manufacturing is ubiquitous in industry, and when properly design they can provide information not just about how your process is currently doing, but how it will behave in other conditions.
+The use of metrology tools during synthesis and manufacturing is ubiquitous in industry.
+New methodoloigies can provide information not just about how the current process is doing, but predict how it will perform in different conditions.

-- Benchmarking large language models for materials synthesis and manufacturing.
+### Evaluating generative AI for materials synthesis and manufacturing

 There is a lot of interest (with a dose of hype) in LLMs and their potential to assist on scientific research.
 Understanding how state of the art models perform in materials synthesis and processing tasks is something that is critical to determine their usefulness in real life.
 I am working with a team of domain experts and computer scientists to develop new benchmarks and develop a deeper understanding of their capabilities.

 ## Development of novel algorithms more suitable for materials research